 It is the parent/carers' responsibility to ensure that their children arrive to school on time.
-Doors open at 8.40am.
+The gates will be open from 8:30 am and classroom doors open at 8.35am.
+Classroom doors will close at 8:45 and registers taken immediately thereafter.